By: Tiffany J. Franklin

 1) Get your resume done by a professional who knows the latest resume tricks.

 This is not a shameless plug for my services, although I am available for resume overhauls.
 Whether you use my services or those of another career coach, you need an objective third party to help you maximize your experience for today’s job market.
 If you’d rather save money and do things yourself, it’s helpful to read articles about how to design your resume for today’s applicant tracking databases.
-See Job Scan’s guide on this.
+See this helpful guide

 2) Tailor your resume to each job to which you apply